But there's one team that will not yield, the team that strikes like thunder!"

 - Jerk with a Heart of Gold: Wolverine, naturally.
 He spends most of the pilot being dismissive of Kitty, but hints near the end that he'll eventually accept her as part of the team once she's earned her stripes.

-- Merchandise-Driven: The reason why the various members of the Brotherhood of Evil Mutants were so prominently featured.
+- Loads and Loads of Characters/Merchandise-Driven: The reason why the various members of the Brotherhood of Evil Mutants were so prominently featured.
 The plan was to launch a TV show and an accompanying action figure line, and the execs wanted to make sure that as many characters with toy potential were in the pilot episode as possible.

 - Narrator: The pilot is narrated by Stan Lee.